Swimming Lesson Plans

-My book 'How To Be A Swimming Teacher' contains 82 separate exercises that can easily be slotted into your swimming lesson plans.
+My book 'How To Be A Swimming Teacher' contains 82 separate lesson drills that can easily be slotted into your swimming lesson plans.
 You will also learn best practice tips and essential qualities that make up a swimming teacher of the highest standards.

 Discover how to deliver swimming lessons that get results with the definitive guide to becoming a successful swimming teacher.
-Click BUY NOW to download your copy, or click here for more information.
+Click BUY NOW to download your copy to your computer, tablet or mobile device, or click here for more information.

 swimming lesson plans